Nucleus Colony 5-Frame DeeP

 Please complete the 'Nuc Order Form' at the bottom of this page.

-Transport: Nucs are packaged with 5 frames of bees and resources in a temporary wooden nuc box for transport.
+Transport: Nucs are packaged with 5 frames of bees and resources in a temporary cardboard/plastic nuc box for transport.
 When you pick them up they will be robust and ready to go into your equipment that same day.
-We will plug the entrance of the nuc with a wire mesh to reduce bees escaping during transport, however this does NOT guarantee bees won't escape during transport.
+We will plug the entrance of the nuc to reduce bees escaping during transport, however this does NOT guarantee bees won't escape during transport.
 If possible we recommend hauling nucs in the bed of pickup using ratchet scrap tie downs.
 If you don't have access to a truck you can use a bungee strap around the nuc box to hold the cover on tight and further minimize the possibility of bees escaping.
-You will then install the frames into your equipment and return the nuc box to us at your convenience.
-If you wish to keep the nuc box they are $40/each.

 What you provide: